cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     Outputs:
     - PK, the public key representing the group, an Element.
     - signer_public_keys, a list of MAX_SIGNERS public keys PK_i for i=1,...,MAX_SIGNERS,
-      where each PK_i is the public key, an Element, for participant i.
+      where each PK_i is the public key, an Element, for signer i.

     derive_group_info(MAX_SIGNERS, MIN_SIGNERS, vss_commitment)
       PK = vss_commitment[0]